cheese-cracker/magic_pricemaker/README.md

         - Taking away max-ask and min-bid orders could take away opportunity from other order-pairs from being formed.
         - Doesn't provide first preference to oldest order
-2. Order fullfillment is attempted at placement:
+2. Order fulfilment is attempted at placement:
     - Approach:
         - Match (max ask order,  current order) or vice versa
     - Pros: